-For a Utah resident partner, enter the amount from their federal Schedule K-1, box 11.
+For a Utah resident partner, enter:

+1. the amount from their federal Schedule K-1, box 11, and 2. the partner's distributive share of PPP grant or loan income reported on Utah Schedule A, line 5.

-For a nonresident partner, enter the distributive share of apportioned Utah other income (loss) included in the amount reported on the Utah Schedule A, line 15.
+For a nonresident partner, enter:

+1. the distributive share of apportioned Utah other income (loss) included in the amount reported on Utah Schedule A, line 17, and 2. the amount of PPP grant or loan income reported on Utah Schedule A, line 5.

-Enter the description as shown on the Schedule K in the space provided.
+For all entries on line 12, enter the description shown on Utah Schedule K, line 12, in the space provided.